"Hunger is bad--worse than the deadly coronavirus."

 17) Muneer of Pakistan lives with his wife and four children in a rented house.
 He was a patient of tuberculosis, and although he's tested negative for it now, he's been ill for months and unable to work at his barber shop.
 He has no money to see a specialist for a diagnosis.
 His monthly rent is 5,500 PKR (about $33).

 18) Josephine Okemwa, 25, lost both of her parents five years ago and lives with a relative in Kenya.
 In order to walk, she requires the aid of canes.
 She would appreciate any support to meet her basic needs and daily bread.

-19) Married just months ago, Raeesa and her husband from Pakistan share both joy and sorrow as a couple--joy, for they are expecting their first child in about seven months; and sorrow, for they are facing mounting challenges.
-Raeesa is a patient of leprosy and lost her father years ago.
+19) Raeesa and her husband from Pakistan share both joy and sorrow as a couple--joy, for they are expecting their first child; and sorrow, for they are facing mounting challenges.
+Raeesa is a patient of epilepsy and lost her father years ago.
 Her husband worked as a table cleaner in a hotel but lost his job due to the pandemic.
 Additionally, he has a very frail health that keeps him from working at the moment.
 They are three months behind on their house rent and their landlord has threatened to evict them if they cannot pay up.
 Their monthly rent is 5,000 PKR, which is about $31.65.
 Any support with their daily bread and/or rent will be much appreciated.

 100% of donations are distributed to everyone according to their needs.

 "There is strength in number; there is power in love.
 When we unite in love, we can achieve common good for society.
 I believe that when we have the resources and ability to act, we should act.
 As one individual, I can do only so much.
 I therefore hope that our community will stand with me to provide assistance where it's most needed," says Dr. Cheng.